gfszr/dotfiles/README.md

 ## Installation

-I've attached a very simple script `setup.sh` that removes prior configurations and creates symnolic to the correct directories in this repo.
+I've attached a very simple script `setup.sh` that removes prior configurations and creates symbolic links to the correct directories in this repo.

 The setup script does not install dependencies, so make sure to install prior dependencies, otherwise some features may not work.